linpengcheng/PurefunctionPipelineDataflow/README.md

 - Warehouse/Workshop Model

-  - From a static point of view, it is a star
+  - From a static point of view, it is a star.

-  - From the perspective of dynamic runtime, it is a dynamic tree-shaped Gantt chart, like a rushing river.
+  - From the perspective of dynamic runtime, it is a dynamic tree Gantt chart, like a rushing river system.

 If you understand that software is a factory that produces data, then you can understand the warehouse/workshop model,